gistart/prometheus-push-client/README.md

 ## Metrics

-This library uses `prometheus-client` metric implementation, but adds with some minor tweaks.
+This library uses `prometheus-client` metric implementation, but adds some minor tweaks.

 ### Separate registry